 Not necessarily.
 Most personal injury claims settle out of court through negotiations.
 The stronger your case is the more likely this becomes.
 Trial will only be necessary if the insurance or at-fault party refuses to produce a serious settlement offer.

 Depositions require the parties involved in the accident to be asked questions while under oath as part of the discovery process.
 The information gained can provide important evidence that will greatly strengthen your case.

 Consult with a Mesa Serious Injury Lawyer

 Whether your injury was caused by a careless nurse or you were burned by a defective product, you could have a case for compensation.
 Don’t let an insurance company tell you what your claim is worth, however.
-Instead, speak with Wagner Law and find out how much money the insurer should really provide you with in your settlement.
+Instead, speak with The Injury Law Group and find out how much money the insurer should really provide you with in your settlement.